Titled “Weighted Tears” is currently on exhibit at the Brattleboro Museum & Art Center (BMAC) until April 16, 2018

 Presented here is a detail of sculpture from Mary Admasian’s “Boundaries, Balance, and Confinement” series

-BRATTLEBORO, VT — The Brattleboro Museum & Art Center (BMAC) will unveil a new outdoor sculpture on Friday, May 5, during Brattleboro’s monthly Gallery Walk celebration, 5:30-8:30 p.m.
-Created specifically for BMAC by Vermont artist Mary Admasian, who will be on hand for the unveiling, “Weighted Tears” consists of five teardrop-shaped objects suspended from the eaves of the museum.
+BRATTLEBORO, VT — The Brattleboro Museum & Art Center (BMAC) This work was created specifically for BMAC by Vermont artist Mary Admasian, the sculpture titled “Weighted Tears” consists of five teardrop-shaped objects suspended from the eaves of the museum.
 Each object is made of aluminum rods, wire, and barbed wire, and is stabilized by a spherical weight.
 The smallest object has a light that will be kept illuminated 24 hours a day as a symbol of hope during difficult times.
-The sculpture will remain on view through October 8.
+The sculpture will remain on view through April 16, 2018.

 “Weighted Tears” is part of a larger series of work by Admasian entitled “Boundaries, Balance, and Confinement: Navigating the Elements of Nature and Society," selections from which will be exhibited in BMAC’s East Gallery June 23 – October 8.
 Exploiting the constraining property of barbed wire as a unifying metaphor in each piece, Admasian repurposes other materials like fencing, willow switches, logs, butterflies, rooster feathers, and other found objects collected from flea markets and the rural Vermont landscape to create sculptures and assemblages that address how societal and psychological restraints both contain and free us.